thomaszwagerman/mkdocs-authors-plugin/README.md

 internal list of files.
 This tells MkDocs that there is a page called `authors.md` that should be part of the documentation build.
 This mean a physical file does not have to exist at `docs/authors.md`.

+## Other plugins

+If you wish to automatically generate authors based on a git repository, [git-authors](https://github.com/timvink/mkdocs-git-authors-plugin) is a tidy plugin to do this.

+The `authors-plugin` is developed for instances where you want to manually define an authors list, for example for a wider project team, or non-code contributors.

 ## Contributing